Skip to Content

 3. If the area has 20,001 to 35,000 residents, it must have once been considered rural but lost its status in the 1990, 2000, or 2010 U.S. Census.
 The area must also have a serious lack of affordable mortgage options.

-Other USDA Property Requirements
+Other USDA Loan Requirements

-• Have functional heating and cooling systems
+• Have working heating, electrical, and plumbing systems

 Next Steps